Copper(I) sulfate

 Copper(I) sulfate, also known as cuprous sulfate, is an inorganic compound with the chemical formula Cu2SO4.
 It is a white solid, in contrast to copper(II) sulfate, which is blue in hydrous form.
-It is an unusual example of a copper(I) compound derived from an oxyanion, illustrated also by the non- or fleeting existence of cuprous nitrate and cuprous perchlorate.
+Compared to the commonly available reagent, copper(II) sulfate, copper(I) sulfate is unstable and not readily available.

 Structure

 Cu2SO4 crystallizes in the orthorhombic space group Fddd.
-Each oxygen in a sulfate anion is bridged to another sulfate by a copper atom, and the Cu-O distances are 196 pm.
+Each oxygen in a sulfate anion is bridged to another sulfate by a copper atom, and the Cu−O distances are 196 pm.

 Synthesis

 Cuprous sulfate is produced by the reaction of copper metal with sulfuric acid at 200 °C:

-2Cu + 2 H2SO4 -> Cu2SO4 + SO2 + 2 H2O

 Cu2SO4 can also be synthesized by the action of dimethyl sulfate on cuprous oxide:

-Cu2O + (CH3O)2SO2 -> Cu2SO4 + (CH3)2O

 The material is stable in dry air at room temperature but decomposes rapidly in presence of moisture or upon heating.
 It decomposes into copper(II) sulfate pentahydrate upon contact with water.

-Cu2SO4 + 5 H2O -> Cu + CuSO4*5(H2O)

-It can also be produced by the reaction of copper(II) sulfate and a reducing agent such as sodium thiosulfate.